sensson/ansible-directadmin/README.md

 sensson.directadmin
 =========

-This module can be used to install DirectAdmin on CentOS-based servers.
-It does not set an admin password so you would have to set this yourself once the server is created or retrieve it from /var/log/directadmin/install.log.
+This module can be used to install DirectAdmin.
+It does not set an admin password so you would have to set this yourself once the server is created or retrieve it from /usr/local/directadmin/scripts/setup.txt.

-It does not manage any configuration settings at the moment.
+It supports Ubuntu 20, CentOS 8 stream, Rocky Linux 8 and AlmaLinux 8.

 Requirements
 ------------